rameshrepo/ai-related/courses/Oracle Cloud Infrastructure AI Foundations/README.md

 Key Concepts:
 - Neurons: **A computational unit that processes input data and produces an output**.
 Neurons receive input signals, perform calculations on them, and generate an output signal. **Artificial neurons, often called nodes**.
 ANNs consist of interconnected nodes, called artificial neurons and are organized in layers.
 - Connections: These neurons are linked by connections that have associated weights, which determine the strength of the connection.
+Weights determine the strength of connection between neurons.
 - Learning: The network learns by adjusting these weights based on input data and desired outputs, a process often involving backpropagation.
 - Layers: ANNs typically have an input layer, one or more hidden layers, and an output layer. **Groupings of interconnected nodes (artificial neurons) that process data in a specific way**
 - Activation Functions: Each neuron applies an activation function to the weighted sum of its inputs, determining the neuron's output.